 It is not just about the price but the value that is being exchanged with the customers.
 Why should a customer pay attention to your product or service?
 What value are you giving to your customer for the price that you selling it?

 Hindustan Unilever (HUL) and P&G have been doing this practice for quite some years now.
-These FMCG giants share a small percentage of their sales on a philanthropic cause like building a school, making fresh water available for villagers and so on.
-The advantage they get by doing this is "feel good" factor within their customers.
+These FMCG giants share a small percentage of their sales on philanthropic causes like building a school, making fresh water available for villagers, and so on.
+The advantage they get by doing this is the "feel good" factor within their customers.
 It has been noticed people buy more products if the brand is associated with a cause.

 From PROMOTION to EVANGELISM